MargaridaBiscaia/AcademicWork_MATLAB/README.md

 # AcademicWork_MATLAB

-This repository contains projects developed using MATLAB during the Bachelor's in Mathematics and Master's in Mathematics - Statistics, Optimization, and Financial Mathematics.
+This repository contains projects developed using MATLAB during the Master's in Mathematics - Statistics, Optimization, and Financial Mathematics.
 Some of these projects were conducted in groups of two or three.

 **CONTENTS**

-**Master**

 1. Numerical Methods for Partial Differential Equations (MetodosNumericos)